TadasCA/CodeAcademy/README.md

 > Green

-Thank you so much for reading! ☺
+Thank you so much for reading!
+This was changed to see if user in Github is now displayed correctly.